Canooq

 Usually you start with little or no Canadian credit history.
 Canadian bureaus generally rely on Canadian credit activity.

-Does my French credit history count?+
+Does my international credit history count?+

 Not as a standard Canadian credit score.
 Some institutions may consider foreign documentation separately.